Record Money Raised For Olympic

-Go!
-Heart Luncheon presented by the Jamestown S'Klallam Tribe on Friday,
+Foundation's Red, Set, Go!
+Heart Luncheon presented by the Jamestown S'Klallam

-percent of all money raised at the luncheon will go towards local cardiac
+of our sponsors, 100 percent of all money raised at the luncheon itself will go

 The educational lunch promotes

-that the key to eradicating this disease is education.
+that the key to eradicating heart disease is education.
 "The purpose of our

 Red, Set, Go